University of Charleston

 General Transfer Admission Requirements

-Applicants who have earned 12 or more college-level credits (generally, courses numbered 100 and above) at another institution, have a minimum 2.0 grade point average (on a 4.0-point scale) and are in good standing at the institution last attended must submit the following documentation for consideration by Admissions staff:
+Applicants who have earned 12 or more college-level credits (generally, courses numbered 100 and above) at another institution, have a minimum 2.0 grade point average (on a 4.0-point scale) and are in good standing at the institution last attended must submit the following documentation to be considered for admission:

 • $25 application fee or application fee waiver

-• Applicants who have earned fewer than 12 college level credits must also submit high school and college transcripts
+• Applicants who have earned fewer than 12 college-level credits must also submit high school transcripts and meet the admissions requirements for freshman applicants.

 Helpful Information

-Only courses with earned grades of “C” or better will transfer unless a transfer agreement exists between the University of Charleston and another institution.
+• Only courses with earned grades of “D” or better will transfer.
+Courses in which a student earned a “D” may not fulfill graduation requirements depending on the degree standards of a student’s selected major.
 No grades are recorded for courses accepted in transfer.
 A student’s grade point average at the University of Charleston will be based only upon credits earned at the University of Charleston.

 The Office of Admissions reserves the right to deny general admission or request additional application materials for applicants whose scores fall below the stated minimums.